RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 \subsection{Position and configuration analysis of MC-DropReLU}

 In this part, we focus on Question 4.
 When using MC-Dropout in practical applications, where to insert the dropout layers, how many to use, and the choice of dropout rate are often empirically made, leading to possibly suboptimal performance \cite{verdoja2020notes}.
-We will also face these troubles when using the random activation framework in this paper.
-Therefore, in this section, we give quantitative analysis about where to use the DropReLU layers and the choice of DropReLU rate for reference.
+We will also face these troubles when using RBUE in this paper.
+Therefore, in this section, we give a quantitative analysis about where to use the DropReLU layers and the choice of DropReLU rate for reference.
 By comparing previous experiments, we found that the performance of MC-DropReLU is better than that of MC-RReLU, so the analysis here mainly focuses on MC-DropReLU.

 To analyse the influence of the position of DropReLU layers in the neural network, we conduct experiments on TinyImageNet with DenseNet.
 We divide the placement of DropReLU layer into three cases: \textit{All Layers}, \textit{Last Layer}, and \textit{First Layer}.
 'All Layers' means we place DropReLU layers before all the convolutional and fully connected layers.
 'Last Layer' means we only place DropReLU layer before the fully connected layer.
 'First Layer' means we only place DropReLU layer before the first convolutional layer.
 As shown in Table \ref{position}, the more DropReLU layers, the greater the diversity of the final results, and the better the model calibration metric ECE.
 However, the more DropReLU layers mean the increase of sampling times, which will lead to the increase of training time.
 Moreover, this part of the increased training time will increase with the model and dataset size increase.